Frances Julia Wedgwood: Non-fictional works in philosophy, religion, literature and history

+In the 1880s, she began to publish increasingly often in the Contemporary Review - one of the most influential later-nineteenth century journals.
+Her titles spanning 1872 to 1987 included the following: 1872, 'Female suffrage in its influence on married life’, 1877 - ‘Virgil, as a link between the ancient and the modern world’, 1878 – ‘Sir Walter Scott and the romantic reaction’,1881 – ‘Plutarch and unconscious Christianity of the first two centuries’, 1886 – ‘Aeschylus and Shakespeare: the Eumenides and Hamlet’, 1889 – ‘Male and female created He them’, 1890 – ‘The Midsummer Night’s Dream’, 1891 – ‘Euripides at Cambridge’,1892 – ‘Greek mythology and the Bible’, 1892 – ‘The message of Israel’, 1893 – ‘Shakespeare’s Julius Caesar’, 1893 – ‘The message of Israel: the newer criticism and the ancient ideals’.
+In addition, she published many reviews there of recent fiction and a number of biographical essays later incorporated into her book Nineteenth-Century Teachers.
+Her article 'Male and female created He them' is notable for putting forward the theory of an ancient matriarchy.

+At her London home, Wedgwood also worked on "a history of the evolution of ethics in the great world civilizations, from earliest antiquity down to the scientific positivism and theological modernism of the mid-nineteenth century",.
+It was published in 1888 as The Moral Ideal: a Historic Study, which she described as setting out her philosophy of history.
+She traced a "zig-zag" pattern in history in which each civilization developed one principle fully (e.g. Ancient Greece - the unity of differences) only for the next to reach against it (e.g. Ancient Rome - the opposition of state and individual), the next to unite the two, and so on.
+For her this led up to the modern opposition of secular science and Christian ethics which needed to be combined in a new synthesis.
+The work was widely praised and consolidated her reputation as one of the leading intellectual women of the time.

-Upon the death of her mother in 1889 she gave up her own house to care for her father.
-Five years later, she published a follow-up work to "The Moral Ideal" – "The Message of Israel" – with the aim of re-interpreting the Judaeic tradition critically in the light of ‘modernism’.
-In 1909 a collection of her major articles was published, called Nineteenth Century Teachers.
+Five years later, she published a follow-up work to "The Moral Ideal" – "The Message of Israel" – with the aim of re-interpreting the Judaic tradition critically in the light of ‘modernism’.
+In 1909 a collection of her biographical articles was published, called Nineteenth Century Teachers.
 She was also persuaded to work on a biography of her great-grandfather, which was finished after her death by Professor C. H. Herford.

 Religion and later life

-Throughout her life Wedgwood was interested in the boundaries between scientific knowledge and religious belief and was influenced by Harriet Martineau, George Eliot, James Martineau, Alexander John Scott, and Thomas Erskine.
+Throughout her life Wedgwood was interested in the boundaries between scientific knowledge and religious belief and was influenced by Harriet Martineau, George Eliot, James Martineau, Alexander John Scott, Frances Power Cobbe and Thomas Erskine.
 In her later years she donated extensively for the construction and extension of Church of England churches.
 She had been active in the anti-vivisection movement since the 1860s and was a friend of the leading anti-vivisectionist Frances Power Cobbe.
 She bequeathed much of her fortune to the cause upon her death on 26 November 1913.